Biden Announces New Housing & Small Business Programs to Close Racial Wealth Gap

 The Black community of Greenwood in Tulsa, OK, which was once known as “Black Wall Street,” became the victim of racist mob attacks.
 The subsequent destruction of Black Wall Street, in combination with the policies in place at the time (such as redlining, economic immobility, and lack of access to credit/homeownership) made economic recovery unfeasible for Black Americans.

 Today, according to the United States Federal Reserve Board, Black American households possess $0.13 of wealth for every dollar of wealth owned by white American households.
-Equally as concerning, the White House’s fact sheet cited a 2018 study which found that homes in predominantly Black neighborhoods were often valued at tens of thousands of dollars less than similar homes in predominantly white neighborhoods.
+Equally as concerning, the White House’s fact sheet cited a 2018 study which found that homes in predominantly Black neighborhoods were often valued at tens of thousands of dollars less than their predominantly white neighborhood counterparts.

-To combat these inequities, the Biden-Harris Administration has proposed the aforementioned policy solutions in order to narrow the racial wealth gap and further invest in these families/communities that have historically been left behind.
+To combat these inequities, the Biden-Harris Administration has proposed the aforementioned policy solutions in order to both narrow the racial wealth gap and expand investment in communities that have historically been left behind.

 As of June 1, 2021, NAR has released a statement applauding the White House’s initiatives to combat housing discrimination.
-DAAR joins NAR in their applause, and supports the initiatives set forth by the Biden administration to close the racial wealth gap and provide opportunities to build intergenerational wealth via property and homeownership.
+DAAR joins NAR in their applause, and supports the initiatives set forth by the Biden administration to close the racial wealth gap and provide opportunities to build intergenerational wealth via home and property ownership.

 For more information on NAR’s news release, please click here.